-That second path was the one where we build a small house that meets our needs.
-The one where we move to live closer to family.
-The one where we travel with our kids and show them the world.
+That second path was the one where we build a small house that meets our needs; where we move to live closer to our family; where we travel with our kids and show them the world.
 The one where we can feel not-totally-crazy for adding more kids to our family.

 As we’ve been on this journey, I have come to believe to my core that being debt free is crucial for every family in order to have a positive financial future.

-So in answer to the dubious commenters above, yes, even more than I am saying that anyone can pay off debt on any income, I’m saying that you have to find a way.
+So in answer to the dubious commenters above, yes, even more than I’m saying that anyone can pay off debt on any income, I’m saying that you have to find a way.